 In the first of these, the oral presentation, the committee must determine if the candidate has been able to explain and justify the approach taken to the research question or questions and to present and interpret the findings based on the data analyses.
-The committee may pose certain questions or ask for clarification as part of the question and answer portion of the defense
+The committee may pose certain questions or ask for clarification as part of the question and answer portion of the defense.

 The committee will excuse the candidate at the close of the oral presentation to deliberate.
 Four of the five members must vote to "pass" the oral defense.
 If passed the appropriate document is circulated among the members of the committee for their signatures.
-Once signed the successful outcome along with the signed warrant is forwarded to the Registrar and a date for the successful defense is recorded in the candidate's file
+Once signed the successful outcome along with the signed warrant is forwarded to the Registrar and a date for the successful defense is recorded in the candidate's the Dean of the College.
+If the request for reexamination is denied, or there is a subsequent failure, the candidate's program of study will be terminated.

-If there is more than one dissenting vote, the candidate may request a re-examination, which must show cause and be approved thereupon by the Dean of the College.
-If the request for re-examination is denied, or there is a subsequent failure, the candidate's program of study will be terminated.
+If there is more than one dissenting vote, the candidate may request a re-examination, which must show cause and be approved thereupon by